teallix/fps-game/README.md

 # fps-game
 # this is a beta for a fps game
 # there are different versions of it
-# the only one you cab use is file.type"full game release"
+# you can use file "sounds" and any other files besides mhi